MilesBHuff/Optimality/specification/colors.rst

   eyestrain.
 I've taken the following principles to heart while designing it:

 1. Brighter things are more noticeable than darker things.
-2. More saturated things are more noticeable than less saturated things at the same luminance.
+2. CIELAB lightness relatively accurately represents perceptual brightness, but always results in 0% saturation at 100% and 0% lightness.
-3. Cones in the eyes become tired seeing one particular color over a prolonged time.
+3. Cones in the eyes become tired seeing one particular color over a prolonged period of time, resulting in that colour appearing less vibrant.
 4. Primary and Secondary colours in the center of vision should not differ by more than a ratio of 3:1.
-5. Colours present in non-peripheral sight should be no different than a ratio of 1:10.
+5. Colours present in peripheral sight should be no different than a ratio of 1:10.
-6. Maximise the contrast within that 3:1 limit, with no control leaving it.

 | These principles have the following implications for the theme:

 * {1} The foreground will be lighter than the background.
-* {2,3} Saturation will not be used ambiently.
+* {2, 4, 5} All colours must be between 12.5% and 87.5% lightness.
+* {3} The base colours must be fully desaturated.
-* {5} This not only applies within the theme, but also to the environment around the screen.
-As people work in a variety of settings, the theme's background- colours need to be as neutral a luminance as possible.
+* {5} This not only applies to the contents of the screen, but also to the environment around it.
+As people work in a variety of settings, the theme's background-colours need to be as neutral a lightness as possible.
-* {4, 5, 6} The brightest foreground-colour is 100% luminant.
-* {4, 5, 6} The darkest background-colour is 25% luminant.
-* Given the above two items, the darkest foreground-colour and the lightest background-colour will be ≈67% luminant.
-* {6} Borders will use foreground-colours, so that the darkest colours can be used for the backgrounds, thus maximizing contrast.

 | In the past, this colour-scheme had a green tint;  but this was later removed,
   after the addition of principle #3.